Pressio/Pressio.github.io/content/portfolio/hypaero.rst

 fidelity aerodynamic simulations such as finite volume models of the Navier-Stokes and Reynolds-Averaged Navier--Stokes (RANS) equations.
-The following section contains results obtained using Pressio and the Sandia Aerodynamics and Reentry Code (SPARC).
+The following section contains results obtained using Pressio and the Sandia Aerodynamics and Reentry Code (SPARC) [Howard et al. 2017][1].

 Blottner Sphere
 ===============

-The Blottner Sphere is a commonly used verification case for hypersonic flow CFD codes [Blottner 1990][1].
+The Blottner Sphere is a commonly used verification case for hypersonic flow CFD codes [Blottner 1990][2].
 A schematic of the problem is shown below.

 .. figure:: {static}/img/blottner_sphere/blottner_schematic.png